 You should arrive in Molde the day before your tour commences and stay in a local hotel in town, only ten minutes from Molde airport.
-We can arrange a transfer for you from the airport to your hotel when you arrive.

 We have created this handy guide to spending 24 hours in Molde before the start of your Norway adventure.